 We also aim for a zoom account.

-RISE members and coaches attend all HR&S pieces of training for free.
-Coaches may participate in pieces of training as presenters and/or support staff.
+RISE members and team of operations attend all HR&S training events for free.
+RISE team may as well participate in HR&S training as presenters and/or support staff.

 External corruption control

 Each centre develops good relations with a lawyer, a representative from the police and the bank.

 Company limited by guarantee

 The HR&S Research, Innovation and Social Enterprising Support Centres are initially registered in each country as a company limited by guarantee.
 The HR&S RISE Centres shall by exempted the liability to corporation tax which is made possible as a result of being registered as a company limited by guarantee.
 The Team-leader shall seek such exemption, arguing that we seek social good and not profit for share-holders.
 The status of being limited by guarantee does not, of itself, allow a company to escape the liability to corporation tax, but this has to be negotiated with the approriate national regulatory body.

 The company is required to have at least one director, which is the team-leader.
 Other Directors can be the deputy-team leader, the accountant and other persons in the RISE Centre management & operations.